-Whether you’re not sure how to identify a sugar maple tree or you’ve been tapping trees for years, this is an opportunity to pick up some new tips on producing your own maple syrup!
+Whether folks were not sure how to identify a sugar maple tree or have been tapping trees for years, this was an opportunity to pick up some new tips on producing maple syrup!

 9:00 am to 4:00 pm

 9:45-10:35 Sugarbush Basics: Maple ID, equipment needed, proper tapping techniques – (Jesse Randall)

 11:45-12:45 Lunch (Visit with speakers and tour school industrial shop)